harding/old-docs-history-bitcoin.org/en/developer-guide.md

 2. In order to determine if a mini private key is well-formatted, a question mark is added to the private key.

 3. The SHA256 hash calculated.
-If the first byte output is a `00’, it is well-formatted.
+If the first byte produced is a `00’, it is well-formatted.
 This key restriction acts as a typo-checking mechanism.
-A user brute forces the process using random numbers until a well-formatted mini private key is output.
+A user brute forces the process using random numbers until a well-formatted mini private key is produced.

 4. In order to derive the full [private key][], the user simply takes a single SHA256 hash of the original mini private key.
 This process is one-way: it is intractible to compute the mini private key format from the derived key.

 Many implementations disallow the character '1' in the mini private key due to its visual similarity to 'l'.

-**Resource:** A common tool to create and redeem these keys is the [Casascius Bitcoin Address Utility](https://github.com/casascius/Bitcoin-Address-Utility).
+**Resource:** A common tool to create and redeem these keys is the [Casascius Bitcoin Address Utility][casascius address utility].

 {% endautocrossref %}